sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 ### Monitoring Sensu Server{#monitoring-sensu-server}

-The server running the sensu-server process will need to be monitored in two general ways:
+The server running the sensu-server process will need to be monitored in two ways:

 * Locally by a sensu-client process (OS metrics, OS checks, etc)
 * Remotely from an entirely independent Sensu stack (due to if the sensu-server process is down, it won't be able to alert)

 #### Monitoring Sensu Server Locally

-Monitoring the server that the sensu-server process runs on should be monitored just like any other node in your infastructure.
-This includes, but not limited to, checks and metrics for CPU, memory, disk, and networking.
+Monitoring the server that the sensu-server process runs on should be done just like any other node in your infrastructure.
+This includes checks and metrics for CPU, memory, disk, networking.

 #### Monitoring Sensu Server Remotely

 To monitor the Sensu Server process, you will need another independent Sensu stack that can reach in.
-This can be done using a network port check or reaching out to an API endpoint (TODO: need to confirm)
+This can be done by reaching out to an API health endpoint (TODO: need to confirm)

-Show example check that hits the /health API endpoint:
+Show example check that hits the /health API endpoint

 http://localhost:1313/sensu-core/1.4/api/health-and-info/#reference-documentation

 ### Monitoring Sensu API{#monitoring-sensu-api}

+Check to see if Sensu can monitor the API and still alert on it.
+If not, this will have to be done remotely.
+If it can, the plugins can live on the Sensu server and check for the process running, API endpoints, ports.

 Standard port